Development Board Test Fixture

 Software Design

-Two programs were designed to control the testing process.
-The first program runs on a Raspberry Pie, sends testing criteria to the subject board and controls the GUI.
-The second program is flashed onto the subject board when testing begins and sets pin configurations for each test.
-Serial communication is used throughout testing to coordinate between the device and subject board.
+The system uses two programs to control the testing process.
+The first runs on a Raspberry Pi, which manages the GUI and sends test criteria to the subject board.
+The second program is flashed onto the subject board at the start of testing and configures pin behavior for each test.

 PCB Design